ashenhair/Robot-Friends-App/README.md

 RoboFriends is a React app that lets you search between different API generated robots by name.
 It's fully responsive and functional in different screen sizes.
+Allows users to search for books by keyword and find relevant results

 Built using HTML5, CSS3, Javascript, & React.js